cfgchicago23/Team-11/README.md

 # Team-11
 Members:
 ## Global Family Care Network
 On a high level, we aimed to create a platform for the Global Family Care Network's Thrive Program to manage and create clubs, to dissemenate information for trafficking prevention, and to foster community amongst club leaders.
+Our main objective was to create a central and accessible resource for the girls in the Thrive Program.

 ## Getting Started
 Clone into your local repository and run ``npm install``.
 This should install all of the required dependencies to run our application.